-Unfortunately, there are a number of practical challenges to using the index have the same risks as a pool of whole loans; thus, there will be tracking error between the two, which reduces hedge efficiency.
+Unfortunately, there are a number of practical challenges to using the index products to hedge warehouse positions.
+These include basis risk, accounting issues, counterparty risk, and liquidity risk.
+The hedge has basis risk because ABSs in the underlying index do not have the same risks as a pool of whole loans; thus, there will be tracking error between the two, which reduces hedge efficiency.
 This lower hedge efficiency means that the bank has a harder time achieving hedge accounting treatment under FAS 133, which is the accounting guidance that governs hedge treatment.
 Failure to achieve hedge treatment can result in unwanted earnings volatility from an accounting perspective, even if the hedge achieves its economic goals.
 Since banks are less likely to get the accounting benefits of hedge treatment, they are probably less likely to pursue it.